 The alumni organization officially formed in 1979, and in 1981, AWA incorporated.
 The Board of Directors acts as the corporation's governing body.

 AWA's first newsletter was published in 1979.
 Today, AWA uses its website and regular electronic communications to stay in contact with members and friends.
+Also in 1979, the first spring formal, then called Spring Fling, was held.

 |1973||Ag Women's Co-op founded|